metabase/metabase/docs/installation-and-operation/configuring-application-database.md

 We recommend that you use [PostgreSQL](https://www.postgresql.org/) for your Metabase application database.

-You can change the application database to use Postgres using a few simple environment variables.
-For example, the following command tells Metabase to look for its application database using the supplied Postgres connection information.
+You can use [environment variables](../configuring-metabase/environment-variables.md) to set a Postgres database as Metabase's application database.
+For example, the following commands tell Metabase to use a Postgres database as its application database:

 ```sh
 export MB_DB_TYPE=postgres